 Casual work is a term that is used to describe a range of employment situations where the work is not permanent (i.e. not ongoing).
 The essence of casual work is that there is no entitlement to ongoing employment or certainty in the days, hours or shifts that you will work.
-Casual workers are entitled to a higher minimum rate of pay and they have different entitlements to permanent employees.
+Casual workers are entitled to a higher minimum rate of pay and they have different entitlements from those of permanent employees.

 If you are a casual employee, your shifts can be cancelled or you can be sent home early if you are not needed by your employer.
 While in theory you may decline work, it can be difficult to refuse hours if you are relying on your employer to offer you work in the future.